Verci87/OED-Expanded-Ryan/characters.md

 **Spell Casting**: Standard "Vancian" magic; Only 1 instance of a spell can be memorized at a time.

-**Spellbook**: Wizards start with a spellbook containing all 1st level spells.
+**Spellbook**: Wizards start with a spellbook containing the *read magic* spell and one additional 1st level spell which can be chosen by the player during character creation.
 Each level of spells requires its own book.
 Replacement or duplicate spellbooks require time and expense the same as learning spells.

 **Learning Spells**: Adding a new spell from a book or scroll requires a roll of d20 + Wizard Level + Int modifier ≥ 20.
-Requires 1 day per spell level (3 tries per spell).
+Requires 1 day per spell level.

-**Spell Research**: Requires 1 week per spell level and a roll of d20 + Wizard Level + Int Modifier ≥ 20.
+**Spell Research**: Requires 1 week per spell level and a roll of *(d20 - spell level + Wizard Level + Int Modifier ≥ 20)*.
 Access to a library or other resources grant a +4 to the roll.

 **Magic Item Creation**: Takes 1 day and 100SP per spell level/charge/use and the ability to cast the relevant spell(s).